-MXL is recruiting, and we are looking for U of M students with a broad range of roles.
+MXL is recruiting, and we are looking for students and with a broad range of roles.
 Listed below are a few skill sets currently in demand (feel free to mix and match parts of different skill sets if you aren’t sure which category you fit into).
 These are only suggestions – if you love space, are a fast learner, and have a drive to finish what you start, contact us – chances are, we would love to have you on the team!

 Here is a caveat, however.
 If you apply, make sure you’re ready to commit at least 10-15 hours per week – we’ve found that fewer than this makes it difficult to learn and contribute in a meaningful way.

 For more information on recruitment, contact firstname.lastname@example.org.
 Include your resume and a summary of your skills, a few words on why you’d like to join, and what yours pecific project interests, and how you can specifically contribute to specific projects.

 Current Projects: (August 2021)

 ||MC9 is our 9th dedicated CubeSat mission.
 We will be testing novel shape actuation systems for NASA and several internal MXL payloads.
 Majors: All.

 - Coders: Linux gurus, C masters, embedded code ninjas, and cloud pros needed for our satellite vehicles and operation centers.

 - Embedded Hardware and Manufacturing: We’re building the flight satellite F21 and W22.
 Requires embedded hardware and testing experience.